iguessthislldo/georgios/docs/piasafs.md

         date ranges
       - Hashes
       - `order:score`: Order by the score attribute
-    - This will be implemented in some way into DragonFS
+    - Will be implemented in some way into PiasaFS

 TODO: More Case Studies